TTKVentures/TTKVentures.github.io/sbei.md

         <h2> Entrepreneur Profile</h2>
     </summary>

-While the educational background of the entrepreneur is certainly of interest, it is not our primary interest.
+While the educational background of the entrepreneur is certainly of interest, it is not our primary consideration.
 We are far, far more interested in your demonstratble work-ethic and previous community and charitable activites.
 In short, if you are a good person and can't help but work your ass off--we'd like to chat.
 </details>

 <details>